15 Tips For Growing Carrots in Hot and Arid Desert Climates

 Sow Multiple Batches During Season

-Seed your carrots once a month or every 6 weeks in small batches, rather than one giant batch in spring.
+Seed your carrots once a month or every six weeks in small batches, rather than one giant batch in spring.
 Though it may be a bit more work, you will be rewarded with harvesting carrots at their prime, rather than ending up with overgrown or woody roots by fall.

-The other benefit of sowing multiple batches comes from integrated pest management (IPM) perspective.
+The other benefit of sowing multiple batches comes from an integrated pest management (IPM) perspective.
 Planting only one batch of carrots risks losing it to pest damage, or feeling the pressure to spray insecticide.
 Planting multiple batches increases your chances of having a carrot crop mature outside of a major pest pressure window.

 Check for Signs of Maturity